ZhangDiKing/Tensorflow-Porject/Eye_Tracking/README.md

 By the way, they have just release their orignal caffe/matlab/pytorch version on github.
 Here is their [link](https://github.com/CSAILVision/GazeCapture).

 ## update
-Due to different datasets, My model setting is different from the orignal ones so that I change the structure of model to make it similar to the model in the paper, in which LRN is added and no dropout in fully connected layers.
-You can use the model in the follwing way.
+Due to different datasets, My model setting is different from the orignal ones.
+But I change the structure of model to make it similar to the model in the paper, in which LRN is added and no dropout in fully connected layers.
+You can use the model by using your own configuration in the follwing way.
 ```
     #network config here, suit your own model
     fc_d = [